What is the Engage Portal?

 The Engage Policy sets a high standard for consistent engagement with the public and interested parties across The Corporation.

-The City will provide context and background information (for all levels of engagement) to assist Calgarians and interested parties in understanding issues, problems, alternatives and / or solutions, and services we provide.
+The City will provide context and background information to assist Calgarians and other communities or groups in understanding issues, problems, alternatives and/or solutions, and services we provide.
 Our commitment is to:

 - Provide information that is timely, accurate, balanced, objective, and easily understood.

-- Respond to questions for clarification and direct citizens and stakeholders to sources of additional information.
+- Respond to questions for clarification and direct Calgarians and other communities or groups to sources of additional information.

-- Share with stakeholders if the input cannot be used in making the decision and the reasoning for why it may not be used.
+- Share with Calgarians and other communities or groups if the input cannot be used in making the decision and the reasoning for why it may not be used.

 - Share how the input was factored into the decision.